Stuck with Hackett

 Stuck with Hackett is a television show created and produced by Silver Machine for the Science Channel.
 It was commissioned as a pilot in 2010 and picked up as a nine-part series which began airing on August 18, 2011.
 It follows the trials and tribulations of artist Chris Hackett, founder of the Madagascar Institute, as he turns everyday trash into new and unexpected machines or mechanisms.

 Format

-Each episode takes Hackett to a different abandoned location.
-In season one, Hackett visits a variety of places, including a rail yard, a munitions factory, and a log cabin.
+Each episode takes Hackett to a different abandoned location, including a rail yard, a munitions factory, and a log cabin.
 After deciding what he’s going to create to make his stay in the abandoned location more enjoyable, Hackett begins to collect various pieces of "obtainium", a term he uses for anything from trash to scrap metal to large pieces of machinery that are being repurposed.
 Hackett then proceeds to construct the desired completed object, with "off camera support" of his production team.